 Resolution of Unit Under Test (Best Existing Device) = 0.1 FORCE UNITS

-Environmental Factors +/- 1-degree C was used and this is found on the manufacturers' specification sheet.
-The temperature effect is 0.0015 percent per degree C. If the reference laboratory controls the temperature to within +/- 1 degree, the contribution formula is Force Applied * Temperature Specification per 1 degrees = Environmental Error.
-5,000 Force Units * 0.0015 % = 0.075 FORCE UNITS- +/- 1-degree C was used, and this is found on the manufacturers specification sheet.
+Environmental Factors +/- 1-degree C was used, and this is found on the manufacturer's specification sheet.
+The temperature effect is 0.0015 percent per degree C. If the reference laboratory controls the temperature to within +/- 1 degree, the contribution formula is Force Applied * Temperature Specification per 1 degree = Environmental Error.
+5,000 Force Units * 0.0015 % = 0.075 FORCE UNITS- +/- 1-degree C was used, and this is found on the manufacturer's specification sheet.
 The temperature effect is 0.075 FORCE UNITS

 Other Error Sources – In this example the alignment of the force transfer machine 1/16th inch measured off the centerline of the load cell (From the specification sheet side load sensitivity 0.05 % * 0.0625 = 0.003 % = 0.15 FORCE UNITS).
 Other Error Sources could include contributors associated with using different indicators if the device is calibrated with a different indicator that was used for calibration.

 Reference Standard Uncertainty – The lab performing the calibration of this device used deadweight primary standards with a CMC of 0.002 % of applied.
 This number was figured into the ISO 376 uncertainty per Annex C, and therefore the value for the reference is in the ISO 376 Uncertainty line above.
 The ISO 376 Uncertainty at 1 standard deviation is 1.825 Force Units at the 5000 Force Units test point.